Trey Lance's Marshall, Minn., roots help shape his booming NFL stock

-For college football afficionados, hotbeds like Athens, Tuscaloosa and Clemson will be the sites to watch Saturday, with matchups like Auburn-Georgia, Texas A&M-Alabama, and Virginia-Clemson to savor.
+For college football afficionados, hotbeds like Athens, Tuscaloosa and Clemson will be the sites to watch Saturday, with matchups like Auburn vs. Georgia, Texas A&M vs. Alabama and Virginia vs. Clemson to savor.

-For pro scouts, however, the attention will be on Fargo, where representatives from more than 20 NFL teams will be on hand to see North Dakota State host Central Arkansas in the only game for the Bison this fall.
+For pro scouts, however, the attention will be on Fargo, where representatives from more than 20 NFL teams will be on hand to see North Dakota State host Central Arkansas in the Bison’s only game this fall.

 The main attraction in the Fargodome: Trey Lance, NDSU’s scintillating sophomore who’s being mentioned with fellow quarterbacks Trevor Lawrence of Clemson and Justin Fields of Ohio State as likely high picks in the first round of the 2021 NFL draft.

-Impressive stuff for a 20-year-old from Marshall, Minn., who announced his presence with authority last year, leading the Bison to their third consecutive FCS national championship.
-Though the 6-4, 226-pounder hasn’t announced his intentions, the industry consensus is that he will forgo his final two years at NDSU, including the eight-game schedule next spring, and enter the NFL draft.
+Impressive stuff for a 20-year-old from Marshall, Minn., who announced his presence with authority last season, leading the Bison to their third consecutive FCS national championship.
+Though the 6-4, 226-pound Lance hasn’t announced his intentions, the industry consensus is that he will forgo his final two years at NDSU, including the eight-game schedule next spring, and enter the NFL draft.

 “I’m a thousand percent focused on winning this game, and anything else is all hypothetical at this point,” Lance politely told reporters during a video call this week.
 “I’ll let you guys talk about the NFL.”

 People are talking about Lance and the NFL because of his performance as a redshirt freshman last season.
-On the way to leading the Bison to a 16-0 record, he passed for 28 touchdowns with ZERO interceptions — an NCAA all-division record for most passes in a season without a pick.
+On the way to leading the Bison to a 16-0 record, he passed for 28 touchdowns without an interception — an NCAA all-division record for most passes in a season without a pick.
 He also rushed for 1,100 yards and 14 TDs, the last being a 44-yard scramble that helped seal NDSU’s 28-20 win over James Madison in the FCS title game.

 “He’s handled it like a pro.
 He’s done a great job of internalizing some things,” Bison coach Matt Entz said.
 “The more I get to know Trey, the more I understand he doesn’t show a lot of things to the public, but he is a thinker.”